LAZARUSPT/lazaruspt/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 IGaming Industry
 - 🌱 I’m currently learning ...
-HTML CSS Javascript SQL NODE EXPRESSJS
+HTML CSS Javascript SQL NODE EXPRESSJS.
 - 👯 I’m looking to collaborate on ...
 Not yet
 - 🤔 I’m looking for help with ... always happy to learn something new
 - 💬 Ask me about ... anything, worst case is that I do not answer.